rjkviegas/skills-workshops/week-2/making_code_simpler_through_polymorphism/README.md

 2. Explain how polymorphism can be used to build simpler code.

-3. Refactor some code to use polymorphism so it's simpler.
+3. Refactor some code to use polymorphism to make it simpler.

 ## Introduction